-The scientific background and objectives of the Moon-orbiting and landing mission SELENE are described.
-SELENE will carry 14 scientific instruments on the orbiter, the relay satellite, and the landing module.
+The scientific background and objectives of the Moon-orbiting observatory mission SELENE are described.
+SELENE will carry 14 scientific instruments on the orbiter and the relay satellite.
 The mission aims at mapping lunar topography and surface composition, and measuring the gravity and magnetic fields.
-The phase-B study has been conducted to make preliminary design of the instruments since April 1998.
-Critical elements and components of the instruments have been developed and tested.
-The design of the flight models will start next year targeting the launch in 2003.
+The phase-A feasibility study conducted by the SELENE project team for two years demonstrated that the mission will greatly contribute to lunar science concerning the origin and evolution of the Moon.
+Phase-B study started in April 1998 with the launch target in 2003 as a national space program to be conducted jointly by ISAS and NASDA.